johnofleek/PiloT/networkManagerDocs/README.md

 ## Modem manager
-When Network manager is loaded it also loads modem manager.
+When Network manager is installed modem manager is also installed.
 A command line interface for modemManager is available - mmcli.
  It is also possible to install a GUI.
 For example

 ```